thyecust/cs-practice/readme.md

 ## Members

 * Tian, thy@mail.ecust.edu.cn
+* K, 757528804@qq.com
+* What is this language?
-* K, *please enter your e-mail and delete this sentense.*
+* Next one please enter your email here.